 When you get your product, we’ll include Product Care Instructions.
 Leather is a natural product and the hardware is either brass or super strong zinc alloys.
 So we give you some tips about how to keep the leather in good shape (the biggest most common mistake is this: if it gets soaking wet, you have to allow it to air dry naturally before re-using.
 Remember that one thing and you should be mostly alright).

 If you’re thrilled with your D&H product, please shout about it.
 Share with us on Facebook or Instagram.
 What?
 Just two social media accounts?
 Not entirely true.
 We’re also working on our Pinterest boards.
 Look.
 It’s like this: we could have 101 different social media accounts.
 But we just don’t have time to tweet or zip and nudge and prompt regrettably, because we’re sewing and cutting and gluing and packaging and posting.

 D&H has caught the attention of the editorial press from some prestigious national titles you’ll probably recognise - most recently the cover of The Sunday Times Style Magazine,September 11, 2016.

-Our designs are registered with the Intellectual Property Office and we are members of ACID (Anti-Copying in Design).
+Our designs are registered with the Intellectual Property Office.
 As artisans, creatives and manufacturers ourselves, we take seriously any attempt to copy our designs.
 Imitation is a form of flattery, sure.
 But, unfortunately, it also leads to brand confusion and undermines our brand value.
 Design thieves have no scruples so we don't feel badly about pursuing them through all available legal channels.
 If you come across any products that look eerily similar to D&H, please let us know.
 If we don't already know about it we'll be sure to reward you (or your dog) with something from our collection.